axelarnetwork/axelarate-community/documentation/docs/Validator Zone/welcome.md

 * Merge docker/binaries into a single doc?
     * If not then refactor repeated docs in docker/binaries into separate pages.  link to those pages from both docker and binaries instructions.
     * Is it possible to toggle which of docker/binary terminal commands are visible in the doc?
 That way we have only 1 doc to maintain and yet docker/binary redundancy is eliminated.
-* Drop script-based startup and force validators to do the steps themselves?
 * New stuff:
     * validators now need to explicitly say their broadcaster is ready
-    * Validators will send heartbeat that contains keys they have per X blocks.=
+    * Validators will send heartbeat that contains keys they have per X blocks.